jmcameron/attachments/migration/source/migrate-1.5-to-2.5.rst

           eliminate byte order marker emacs

         where 'emacs' should be replaced by the name of your text editor.

+	DO NOT USE a spreadsheet program like **'Excel'** since there is a good chance that it will insert extra characters and leave the file in a state where the PHP import function will not be able to read it properly.

      Until processing this file works without error, you should definitely use the '&dry_run=true' option on the command so nothing is changed.